By viewing this presentation, you will:

 Event Overview

 This presentation will detail different approaches to sample preparation for the analysis of antibiotics from honey prior to analysis on LC-MS/MS (Liquid Chromatography coupled to tandem Mass Spectrometry).
-It will compare different solid phase extraction (SPE) techniques to traditional QuEChERS and present our automatable cartridge SPE for QuEChERS clean-up.
+It will compare different solid phase extraction (SPE) techniques to traditional QuEChERS and present Biotage's automatable cartridge SPE for QuEChERS clean-up.

-We will also discuss method development steps undertaken to fully optimize different sample preparation procedures for effective matrix removal and optimal recoveries for a panel of antibiotics from honey.
+We also discuss method development steps undertaken to fully optimize different sample preparation procedures for effective matrix removal and optimal recoveries for a panel of antibiotics from honey.
 The presentation will cover challenges faced during the development stages along with actions taken to overcome the issues as we develop an efficient sample preparation method.
-We will highlight the benefits of automating the methods within a laboratory to free up analyst’s time and ensure good reproducibility.
+We will highlight the benefits of automating the methods within a laboratory to free up analysts' time and ensure good reproducibility.

 The presentation is aimed at laboratories that undertake food analysis and are interested in optimizing the clean-up of their food samples to produce accurate and reliable results.
 The focus will be on the best strategies used to fully remove matrix interferences while maintaining high recoveries and good reproducibility in honey testing.